You love Dragon Ball Z. You know the characters.

 And If you don’t know DBZ, you’ll know someone who’s watched it before if they’re a fan of Anime.

-But what you might not know is what there is to be learned from DBZ as a whole.
-Or at least in full detail.
+But what you might not know is what there is to be learned from DBZ’s main characters.

 These aren’t just your ordinary life lessons.
 These are life lessons that will make a difference, should you follow any of them.